deis/deis/docs/reference/api-v1.3.rst

-:title: Controller API v1.2
+:title: Controller API v1.3
-:description: The v1.2 REST API for Deis' Controller
+:description: The v1.3 REST API for Deis' Controller

+.. _controller_api_v1:

-Controller API v1.2
+Controller API v1.3
 ===================

-This is the v1.2 REST API for the :ref:`Controller`.
+This is the v1.3 REST API for the :ref:`Controller`.

 What's New
 ----------

-**New!** ``/certs`` endpoint for managing custom domain certificates
+**New!** ``/users`` endpoint for listing users

 Authentication